nziuko/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that switches the current user
+Write a script that prints all the groups the current user